mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 But what if you wanted to throw an object at a stack of objects, and have the stack react without latency?
 What would need to be predicted and rolled back in this case?
 The answer is not only the object you throw, but also any objects it collides with, plus any objects they collide with and so on!

 While this could _theoretically_ work, the worst case is a client predicting the _entire simulation_ when all objects are in a big stack.
 This quickly becomes impractical because physics simulation is expensive.
-We simply can't afford to rollback and resimulate 10-15 frames of simulation just to hide latency!
+We simply can't afford to rollback and resimulate 10-15 frames of simulation just to hide latency.

 # Distributed Simulation